Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Modelling approach

 \subsection{Predictor Modelling}

 While Opta relied on their \textit{Power Rankings} and betting odds, we follow the approach suggested in the literature and proxy team-specific attack and defence strengths using Elo ratings \citep{hvattum2010using}.
 This choice is motivated by the need to forecast matches between previously unseen teams, which renders team-fixed effects (as employed, for example, by \citealp{dixon1997modelling} and \citealp{otting2024demand}) infeasible.
 While betting odds could also serve as proxies \citep{michels2023bettors}, they are typically only available shortly before matches and do not exist for randomly generated match schedules considered in our sensitivity analyses.
-Elo ratings, by contrast, provide a readily available and comparable measure across different leagues, making them particularly suitable for European tournament settings \citep{csato2024club}.
+Elo ratings, by contrast, represent a dynamic measure of team strength based on previous match results and the observed outcome given the team's strength.
+They can be interpreted as a relative indicator of competitive performance on a common scale across leagues, making them particularly suitable for European tournament settings \citep{csato2024club}.

 Thus, the expected number of home goals $\lambda$ and away goals $\mu$ are modelled as a linear function of the difference between Elo ratings of the two teams, denoted as \textit{EloDiff}:

 where $\beta_0, \beta_1, \beta_2$ are parameters to be estimated, including the home effect $\beta_2$.
 The sign of the term that includes $\text{\textit{EloDiff}} = \text{\textit{Elo}}_\text{\textit{home}} - \text{\textit{Elo}}_\text{\textit{away}}$ differs due to the perspective of the home and away team, respectively.
 This parametrisation enables the model to directly incorporate differences in team strength as measured by Elo ratings.
 Note that we employ standardised Elo ratings in the model, i.e.\ values centred by subtracting the mean and scaled by dividing by the standard deviation.